Norma Jean “Jinga” Moore

 Thibault-Neun Funeral Home in Franklin is assisting Mrs. Moore’s Family.
 For an online guestbook, please visit www.neunfuneralhomes.com

-To send flowers to Norma Jean "Jinga" (Smith) Moore's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Norma Jean "Jinga" (Smith) Moore, please visit our floral store.